ejfox/website2/content/blog/2024/the-mystery-of-peter-todd.md

 This lead some <ruby><rb>LessWrong commenters</rb><rt>Nostalegbraist</rt></ruby> and Watkins to track down the [origins of some of these phrases](https://www.lesswrong.com/posts/CDZDjWdDrR3fn3aeL/a-new-class-of-glitch-tokens-bpe-subtoken-artifacts-bsa) by looking through [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/), a recreation of one of the datasets OpenAI uses to train their GPT models.

-They discovered that <ruby><rb>six of the glitch tokens</rb><rt>`SolidGoldMagikarp`, `RandomRedditorWithNo`, `TheNitromeFan`, `davidjl123`, ` SmartStocks`, and ` Adinida`</rt></ruby> [could be traced to the subreddit r/Counting](https://slate.com/technology/2018/08/on-the-counting-subreddit-reddit-users-count-to-infinity-one-number-at-a-time.html) which was started in 2012 by a group of enthusiastic redditors who slowly filled their corner of the internet with as many numbers as they could, reaching 1,000,000 after about 4 years.
+ <ruby><rb>They discovered that six of the glitch tokens</rb><rt>`SolidGoldMagikarp`, `RandomRedditorWithNo`, `TheNitromeFan`, `davidjl123`, ` SmartStocks`, and ` Adinida`</rt></ruby> [could be traced to the subreddit r/Counting](https://slate.com/technology/2018/08/on-the-counting-subreddit-reddit-users-count-to-infinity-one-number-at-a-time.html) which was started in 2012 by a group of enthusiastic redditors who slowly filled their corner of the internet with as many numbers as they could, reaching 1,000,000 after about 4 years.

 >The main page contains a list of threads with various counting challenges, and in the comment sections people strive to complete those challenges.
 That’s really all there is to it.
 The counters at Counting count for the sheer joy of counting—and, in so doing, they illustrate the very real joys of Reddit.

-While this subreddit isn’t likely the core reason for GPT’s math issues, the fact that OpenAI has since [officially partnered to train on Reddit’s archives](https://techcrunch.com/2024/05/16/openai-inks-deal-to-train-ai-on-reddit-data/) highlights how even seemingly insignificant user actions—like posting strings of digits—can influence how a model interprets the world.
-The sheer volume of posts from r/counting might not have directly created the glitches, but it illustrates the [butterfly effect](https://www.youtube.com/watch?v=o9DA-r51PUY) of our everyday digital actions shaping AI in unexpected ways.
+While this subreddit isn’t likely the core reason for GPT’s math issues, the fact that OpenAI has since [officially partnered to train on Reddit’s archives](https://techcrunch.com/2024/05/16/openai-inks-deal-to-train-ai-on-reddit-data/) shows how even seemingly insignificant user actions—like posting strings of digits on Reddit—can influence how the LLM interprets the world.
+The sheer volume of posts from r/counting might not have directly created the glitches, but it illustrates the [butterfly effect](https://www.youtube.com/watch?v=o9DA-r51PUY) of our everyday digital actions shaping current and future AI in unexpected ways.

 `TPP[StreamerBot]` turned out to be an artifact from logs of the 2014 project [Twitch Plays Pokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pokémon) where a game of Pokemon was played by a Twitch Chat, leading to enormous logs filled with people typing in commands to control the character.